prawinn555/basictuto/nodeJsBasic/4nodeJsFile/README.md

 # intro

-this tutorial show how to use a file system (read/ API reference)
+This tutorial show how to use a file system (read/ API reference)

 https://nodejs.org/api/fs.html

+The use for FS promises is recommanded for performance (non blocking thred).

+# How to install

-# After fresh checkout (package.json already configured)
+After fresh checkout (package.json already configured)

 npm install